Kingvic300/Kingvic300/README.md

 ### 👨‍💻 About Me

-- ⚡ I’m a full-stack engineer with a strong focus on backend systems and scalable architecture.
+- ⚡ I'm a full-stack engineer with a strong focus on backend systems and scalable architecture.
 - 🏗️ I build APIs, AI-powered platforms, and real-world products people actually use.
 - 🎯 Currently working on **AI learning systems, fraud detection tools, and developer platforms**.
 - 🛠️ Comfortable across the stack: backend first, but I ship frontend every sprint.
-- 📈 I care about clean code, performance, and systems that don’t fall apart under pressure.
+- 📈 I care about clean code, performance, and systems that don't fall apart under pressure.

 ---